z0rr0/luss/README.md

 User's token should be sent inside header **Authorization** with a prefix **Bearer**.
 If the token is not presented then request will be handled as anonymous one.

+JSON array size has a limit, it is **maxpack** from the configuration file.

 **JSON POST /api/add** - add new short links

 ```js